the general situation

 :: Mountain Weather

-The SAIS summit AWS on Aonach Mor was reporting +0.9°c.
-The Met Office station was reporting a ESE wind at 10 gusting 19mph.
-It was -2.1°c at 680m at the CIC Hut.
-At Tulloch Station (237m) the temperature was +1.3°c.
+The SAIS summit AWS on Aonach Mor was reporting -5.4°c.
+The Met Office station was reporting a North Easterly breeze at 9 gusting 11mph.
+No data from the CIC Hut.
+At Tulloch Station (237m) the temperature was -5°c.

-In the East the CairnGorm the Met Office Summit AWS reported -1.1°c with an ENE wind at a mean of 28 gusting 39mph.
-Aviemore was at +0.7°c at 8pm.
+In the East the CairnGorm the Met Office Summit AWS reported -4.8°c with a variable breeze at a mean of 13 gusting 16mph.
+Aviemore was at 4.7°c at 8pm.

 :: Mountain Forecast Discussion